Transfer Ownership of Google Drive Files Owned by Someone Who Left U-M

 Issue

-• Some of my Google Drive files were owned by another individual who left the university.
+• Some of my Google files/folders were owned by an individual who left the university.
 I need them transferred to me/another individual at U-M. What should I do?

 Resolution